 1. Part A: Helps cover inpatient hospital services, including a semi-private room, meals, and general nursing services; Part A also covers some home health care, limited skilled nursing facility care, limited hospice and most inpatient drugs.
 In order to receive Part A hospital benefits, a person must be admitted as an "inpatient" when the person's doctor AND the hospital both agree to the admission.
-If the hospital does not agree, the person's stay will not be covered by Part A. Going to the Emergency Department is NOT a Part A admission.
-When a Medicare beneficiary is not classified as inpatient, certain costs will be covered by Part B.
+If the hospital does not agree, the person's stay will not be covered by Part A. Going to the emergency department is NOT a Part A admission.
+When a Medicare beneficiary is not classified as inpatient, certain costs will be covered by Part B. A common misconception is that Part A covers custodial nursing home care; Part A ONLY covers skilled nursing facility (SNF) stays under certain conditions, as discussed below.